MakotoMiyakoshi/manualSiftMask/README.md

 <img src="images/007.jpg">

-When these parameters are set up, Here is the default output at 4 Hz.
+When you enter these custom parameters, **DO NOT press the 'Make Movie!' button.** Instead, **move the slider below 'select a time point to image'**.
+Because the original time(-frequency) series data are replaced with an average values that repeats for the same length, selecting any time point shows the same image.
+Every time you adjust parameters, **move the slider to any different position** to re-plot the image.
+Here is the default output at 4 Hz.
 Completely saturated and not usable.
 By the way, this is a 19 x 19 connectivity grid.

 <img src="images/008.jpg" width="600" height="600">